 Note: Inspect the water pump and the water temperature regulator after the cooling system has been drained.
-This inspection is a good opportunity to replace the water pump, the water temperature regulator, and the hoses, if necessary.
+This inspection can be a good opportunity to replace the water pump, the water temperature regulator, and the hoses, if necessary.

 When any servicing or repair of the engine cooling system is performed, the procedure must be performed with the engine on level ground.
-This procedure will allow you to accurately check the coolant level.
-This procedure will also help in avoiding the risk of introducing an air lock into the coolant system.
+Level ground will allow you to check accurately the coolant level.
+This check will also help in avoiding the risk of introducing an air lock into the coolant system.